 New York – New Jersey Slip and Fall Lawyer

-Property accidents occur on property of any type, it is referred to as a “premises” accident.
+Most of us are familiar with the old saying that “most accidents occur at home”, and this is indeed true.
 This is a very broad term since there is really no limit to the number of ways in which people can be injured and the kinds of premises in which accidents may occur.
 Because of this, many premises/property accidents have come to be known by specific terms such as “slip and fall,” or “trip and fall,” or “snow and ice,” or “inadequate security.”

 One of the things that makes premises accidents so dangerous is that they occur in places where people feel safe and secure and are often not paying attention to conditions that can be dangerous.
 Places were people live, shop, vacation, engage in recreational activities, eat, enjoy entertainment, or simply walk, can hide a vast number of defective or hazardous conditions that are capable of causing serious injuries or deaths.